cloudflare/cloudflare-docs/products/workers/src/content/learning/how-the-cache-works.md

 # How the Cache works

 Workers was designed and built on top of Cloudflare's edge network to allow developers to interact directly with the Cloudflare cache.
-The cache can provide ephemeral, colocation-local storage, as a convenient way to frequently access static or dynamic content.
+The cache can provide ephemeral, data center-local storage, as a convenient way to frequently access static or dynamic content.

 By allowing developers to write to the cache, Workers provide a way to customize cache behavior on Cloudflare’s CDN.
 To learn about the benefits of caching, refer to the Learning Center’s article on [What is Caching?](https://www.cloudflare.com/learning/cdn/what-is-caching/).